Beth Paterson

 Her work explores identity, memory, and intergenerational storytelling through autobiographical and verbatim theatre.

 Following the critically acclaimed premiere of her debut play NIUSIA at Melbourne Fringe 2023—recipient of the Regional Arts Victoria Market Ready Award—Beth has quickly emerged as a powerful new voice in Australian theatre.
-In 2025, NIUSIA toured the Adelaide Fringe Festival, where it was nominated for four awards and received the Cultural Diversity Award.
-It will next tour the Edinburgh Fringe and over 10 regional Victorian venues as part of the 2025 VCE Drama Playlist.
+In 2025, NIUSIA toured to the Adelaide Fringe Festival, where it was nominated for four awards and won the Cultural Diversity Award, and to the Edinburgh Fringe Festival, where it enjoyed sell-out houses, won Best Storytelling, a prestigious Fringe First Award, and Beth was nominated for the Filipa Branganca solo performer award.
+Beth will next tour with NIUSIA to a spate of regional Victorian venues as part of the 2025 VCE Drama Playlist.

 Beth holds degrees in Performing Arts and Music from Monash University and has trained in clowning and Fitzmaurice Voicework with Dr. Budi Miller, Fabio Motta, and Julia Moody—practices that deeply inform her embodied performance style.
 As a playwright, she was selected for La Mama’s 2024 Pathways Program, presenting an excerpt of her newest work Egg Talk—an autobiographical exploration of genetic heritage and identity.
 The work will be further developed in the UK with internationally renowned theatre-maker Bryony Kimmings.